GuruFront/products_catalog_frontend/README.md

 Builds the app for production to the `build` folder.

-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles React in production mode and optimizes the build for the best performance.<br>
 The build is minified and the filenames include the hashes.